andrewjw/site/_posts/2011-03-07-cleaning-your-django-project-with-pylint-and-buildbot.md

 PyLint uses the exit code to indicate what errors occurred during the run.
 This confuses Buildbot which assumes that a non-zero return code means the program failed to run, even when using the <a href="http://buildbot.net/buildbot/docs/0.8.0/PyLint.html">PyLint buildstep</a>.
-To work around this I use a simple management command to duplicate the <tt>pylint</tt> program's functionality but that doesn't let the return code propagate back to Builtbot.
+To work around this I use a simple management command to duplicate the `pylint` program's functionality but that doesn't let the return code propagate back to Builtbot.

     from django.core.management.base import BaseCommandn from pylint import lintn class